Getting started

 The initial structure consists of the input.py, model.py, run.py and settings.py scripts.

-In the input.py script, you can define runplan, model point sets and assumptions.
+In the input.py script, you can define runplan, model point sets and other assumptions.

 import pandas as pd